berkecengiz/cpp/README.md

-# EPT
+# CPP
-Effective Programming Techniques
+Effective Programming Techniques in C++

-Introduction to C++, tasks completed for university assigments.
+Introduction to C++, memory management etc.
+All tasks completed for university assigments.